 If your adrenal glands become fatigued due to a high demand for cortisol, you will feel fatigued as well.
 Push them too far and you will find yourself too tired to get out of bed.
 That is too high a cost to pay when prevention is possible.

-2. Take a holistic approach to stress.
 Manage stress of body, mind and spirit.
-The idea is to take as much unnecessary stress off yourself as possible because of the strain you are putting yourself under.
+The idea of this three-pronged approach is to take as much unnecessary stress off yourself as possible.
 The higher your stress level, the more important this, and all the stress reduction tips, are.
 And yes, the more resistant to implementing them you will probably be.
 Take heart, there is overlap between them.
 Do what you can.
 It's important.

-Herbs help in two ways.
-Calming, relaxing herbs ease tension and anxiety and can be taken as you need them.
-Adaptogenic herbs help your body cope long term and are taken over months, even years.
+Herbs and supplements help relieve stress in two ways.
+Calming, relaxing herbs like chamomile and lavender ease tension and anxiety in the moment and can be enjoyed as you need them.
+Adaptogenic herbs, such as ashwagandha and rhodiola, help your body cope long term and are taken over months, even years.
 If you know you will be facing trying times, or if you already are, herbal allies can help.
 This does not mean you can fool Mother Nature with herbs and continue behaviors that create burnout stress.
 Humans are not built to live that way.

-5. Make 'me-time' a daily priority.
-Do something nice for yourself every day.
-Schedule in a twenty minute nap or meditation time.
+Yes, you can.
+Do something nice for yourself every day, even if it only for five minutes at a time.
+Better yet, schedule in a twenty minute nap or meditation time.
 Get a massage or a manicure.
 Read a book.
-Laugh at your favorite comedy.
+Enjoy your favorite hobby.
+Watch a feel-good movie.
 Take a hot bath.
 When you practice self care every day, you have more capacity for handling stress.
 The less time for relaxation and 'me time' you think you have every day, the more important it is.

-6. Gift yourself extended fun and relaxation time.
-We are human beings, not human doings.
-Choose one day a week and an occasional weekend for a stay-cation.
-Give yourself permission to do what you love alone and with people you love without "shoulding".
 Lose yourself in your favorite hobby.
 Take a road trip.
 Do a movie marathon.
 Pack a picnic and the family, including the dog, for a meal and playtime at the park.
-If time and finances allow, go on a vacation away from home for at least a week once or twice a year.
+If time and finances allow, go on a vacation away from home for at least a week or two once or twice a year.